jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 You will now configure the F5 Distributed Cloud Enhanced Firewall to provide network security between these sites.

-[Chas Checking on object limits for EFP's added to fleet]
+[Chas Checking on object limits for EFP's added to fleet] - answer = 50.
+Need to make this section read only.
 .. image:: ../images/efwp.png